-When the LOS-P alarm is raised on the LINE-RX port of the OPT-BST or OSC-CSM card, it can indicate a fiber cut.
+When the LOS-P alarm is raised on the LINE-RX port of the OPT-BST, OPT-AMP-x-C, or OSC-CSM card, it can indicate a fiber cut.
 Refer to the "Network Reference" chapter of the Cisco ONS 15454 DWDM Reference Manual for a fiber cut detection procedure.

-When the LOS-P alarm is raised on the COM-RX port of the 32DMX-C, 32DMX-L, or 40DMX-C cards, it can indicate the presence of undesirable counter-propagating light entering the card from the drop ports.
+When the LOS-P alarm is raised on the COM-RX port of the 32DMX-C, 32DMX-L, 40DMX-C, 40-DMX-CE, or WXC cards, it can indicate the presence of undesirable counter-propagating light entering the card from the drop ports.
 The counter-propagating light can be inserted into these cards as a result of incorrect cabling of transponder or line cards to the fiber patch-panel (in particular, swapping RX with TX patchcords).
 This behavior is only applicable to optical modules with vendor IDs 2049, 2050, 2304, and 2306.
 You can view the vendor IDs at CTC > Card View > Inventory tab.